 ► Red Dragon ◄

 Red Dragon is a legendary Dragon unit from the Fortress faction.
 Red Dragon is a ranged damage dealer who can simultaneously release 3 fireballs causing heavy damage with every fireball and burning everyone in its path (burning effects cause massive damage over 5 seconds).
-He can strike enemies 3 cells away and the power of his attacks is greatest in the entire game.
+He can strike enemies 3 cells away and the power of his attacks is one of the greatest in the entire game.
 His Attack Speed is moderate but his damage output is incredible nevertheless.
 He is heavily armored and his Health Pool is second only to Archangel’s which makes him ideal for tanking duties even he is a ranged unit.
 Because of that, Red Dragon should be placed in front surrounded by other units who will receive Dragon buff.
 Red Dragon is probably the strongest unit in the game and he is definitely the most powerful of all Dragons.
-As a Fortress unit he could help complete Fortress buff but if you are after Fortress but you will surely acquire it before you recruit Red Dragon.
-Therefore, Red Dragon should be understood as a powerhouse whose presence on the battlefield will be decisive in synergy with your other units and buffs.
+As a Fortress unit, he could help complete a partial Fortress buff along with Valkyrie and Fire Giant or full Fortress buff if you recruited all other Fortress units before which is unlikely.
+Red Dragon should be understood as a powerhouse whose presence on the battlefield will be decisive in synergy with your other units and buffs.